Modularity, Code Specialization, and Zero-Cost Abstractions for Program Verification: A Generic State Machine: the Streaming API

 At a high level, these functionalities are simply black boxes with one or two inputs, and a single output.
 Taking \haclstar's SHA2-256 implementation as an example, this results in a natural, self-explanatory C API:

 This ``one-shot'' API, however, places unrealistic expectations on clients of this library.
-For instance, the TLS protocol, in order to authenticate messages, computes repeated intermediary hashes of the handshake data transmitted so far.
+For instance, the TLS protocol, widely-used to secure internet communications, computes repeated intermediary hashes of the handshake data transmitted so far.
 Using the one-shot API would be grossly inefficient, as it would require re-hashing the entire handshake data every single time.
-In other situations, such as Noise protocols, merely hashing the concatenation of two non-contiguous arrays with this API requires a full copy into a contiguous array.
+In other situations, merely hashing the concatenation of two non-contiguous arrays with this API requires a full copy into a contiguous array.

 Cryptographic libraries thus need to provide a different API that allows clients to perform \emph{incremental} hash computations.
-A natural candidate for this is the block API: all of the algorithms we mentioned above are block-based, meaning that under the hood, they follow the state machine from \fref{block-machine}: after allocating internal state (\li+alloc+), they initialize it (\li+init+), process the data (\li+update_block+) block-by-block (for an algorithm-specific block size), perform some special treatment for the leftover data (\li+update_last+), then extract the internal state (\li+finish+) onto a user-provided destination buffer, which holds the final digest.
-Revealing this API would allow clients to feed their data into the hash \emph{incrementally}.
+A natural candidate for this is the block API: all of the algorithms we mentioned above are block-based, meaning that, under the hood, they follow the state machine from \fref{block-machine}: after allocating an internal state (\li`alloc`), they initialize it (\li`init`), process the data (\li`update_block`) block by block (for an algorithm-specific block size), perform some special treatment for the leftover data (\li`update_last`), then extract the internal state (\li`finish`) onto a user-provided destination buffer, which then holds the final digest.
+Revealing this API allows clients to feed their data into the hash \emph{incrementally}, meaning that at first glance, our earlier issues are solved as we have found a way to hash data block by block without holding onto the entire input.